Coolcate Logo

 Images

-If you’re not majorly into gambling, a casino can seem like a place made for drunken big-shots dressed in fancy glam rags, with far too much expendable money and time on their hands!
-To a certain degree this is true… but there’s a lot more to casinos than meets the eye!
-That’s why we set out to uncover some of their most bizarre and interesting facts, when it comes to their history and how they are viewed in other cultures!
+If you’re not majorly into gambling, a casino can seem like a place made for drunken big-shots dressed in fancy glam rags, with far too much expendable money and time on their hands.
+To a certain degree this is true.
+But there’s a lot more to casinos than meets the eye.
+That’s why we set out to uncover some of their most bizarre and interesting casino facts.
+Read about their history and how other cultures view casinos and gambling.

 No. 20 – You’re legally allowed to card count if you don’t mind being chucked out

-We scratched our heads at this one too.
-Even though it is “technically” legal to card count in blackjack, casinos all over the world still stop you from doing it and even threaten to kick gamblers out the venue if they are caught.
+casino factsOne of the more surprising casino facts is about card counting.
+Even though it is “technically” legal to card count in blackjack, casinos all over the world still stop you from doing it.
+They even threaten to kick gamblers out the venue if they catch them counting cards.
 That’s internal casino policy, not actual law.
-But heck, it’s their place of business and they’re allowed to set the rules.
-Not an ideal solution if everyone is doing it, so instead most of the gaming establishments try to shuffle the deck more often, in a bid to reduce this kind of activity.
+But heck, it’s their place of business and they set the rules.
+Not an ideal solution if everyone does it.
+So instead most of the gaming establishments try to shuffle the deck more often, in a bid to reduce this kind of activity.

 No. 19 – Gambling in Japan is illegal except…

-Casinos are strictly forbidden in Japan with the exception of three integrated casino resorts to be built in the near future in which the Japanese public can only visit once per week and must pay an entrance fee, that doesn’t mean the general public don’t gamble though!
+Casinos are strictly forbidden in Japan with a notable exception.
+Three integrated casino resorts will be built in the near future where the Japanese public can only visit once per week and must pay an entrance fee.
+That doesn’t mean the general public don’t gamble though.

-One form of gambling that is still deemed legal in this country, is a slot machine-themed game called Pachinko.
-The game allows players to win small silver balls which can be exchanged for prizes such as alcohol, toys and other things.
-They can also be redeemed in stately-owned shops for cash, in turn allowing Japanese gamblers to dodge the bullet from what is considered “illegal gambling.”
+One form of gambling deemed legal in this country is a slot machine-themed game called Pachinko.
+The game allows players to win small silver balls.
+Gamblers exchange them for prizes such as alcohol, toys and other things.
+They can also be redeemed in state-owned shops for cash.
+This loophole allows Japanese gamblers to dodge accusations of “illegal gambling.”

 No. 18 – 1955 was the turning point for racism in casinos

 During the 1950s, Las Vegas was terrible for its attitude towards other races and nationalities, particularly black people.
-In 1955, the first interracial casino was opened and was known as the Moulin Rouge Casino, but unfortunately it only ran for 4 months before the owners shut it down.
+In 1955, the first interracial casino opened: the Moulin Rouge Casino.
+But unfortunately it only ran for 4 months before the owners shut it down.
 It was however, the beginning of a new era for racial acceptance in Nevada.

 No. 17 – Ambulances are called out much less in smoke-free casinos

-Even though most casinos banned the act of smoking in 2008.
-There are some casinos which actually permit the use of smoking on their gaming floors.
+Some casino facts are hazier than others.
+Most casinos banned the act of smoking in 2008.
+But there are some casinos which actually permit the use of smoking on their gaming floors.
 The University of California carried out a case study on this and discovered some unsurprising results in terms of the health benefits.
-Calls to ambulance services also dropped by 20% in casinos where smoking was no longer permitted, compared to ones which were.
+Calls to ambulance services also dropped by 20% in casinos without smoking, compared to ones which allowed smoking.

 No. 16 – You’re not allowed to play the lottery in Nevada

-lottery winningIt seems bonkers considering it’s often been dubbed the “gambling capital of the world”, but lotteries are actually outlawed in Nevada, despite the tax benefits and revenue it could easily generate for the state’s economy.
+lottery winningIt seems bonkers considering Nevada is the “gambling capital of the world”.
+But lotteries are actually outlawed in Nevada, despite the tax benefits and revenue it could easily generate for the state’s economy.
 Other states where lotteries are illegal are Alabama, Alaska, Hawaii, Mississippi and Utah.

 No. 15 – European Roulette is much easier to win than the American version

-This statement could be down to the fact that the American version of roulette is played using an extra pocket, which naturally gives the house edge a bigger advantage than the French variant.
-In 1866, there was yet another pocket added to the American version in the form of an eagle symbol.
-Fortunately, this was soon removed as the house kept winning all of the games!
+This statement could be down to the fact that the American version of roulette features an extra pocket.
+This naturally gives the house edge a bigger advantage than the French variant.
+In 1866, casinos added yet another pocket to the American version in the form of an eagle symbol.
+Fortunately, they soon removed it as the house kept winning all of the games!

 No. 14 – The Tribal casinos all derive from a bingo hall

-The Native Americans practically invented gambling in America when it began to catch on for ordinary people back in the 1800s, but in 1979 the famous Seminole tribe, Florida revolutionized the industry when they set up a small bingo hall in Hollywood.
+The Native Americans practically invented gambling in America when it began to catch on for ordinary people back in the 1800s.
+But in 1979 the famous Florida Seminole tribe revolutionized the industry when they set up a small bingo hall in Hollywood.
 The legal cap on payouts back then was a maximum of $2,000.

-No. 13 – Over $25 million was won on a slot machine by a WWII veteran
+No. 13 – A WWII veteran won over $25 million on a slot machine

 You would think the biggest ever wins on record would be in a hardcore poker game or million to 1 roulette bet.
 For WWII veteran Elmer Sherman, he won a combined total of $25 million throughout the duration of his life.
 The first time he got lucky was on a slot that paid out a whopping $4.6 million, followed by an additional $21.1 million in 2005, when he decided it would be his dream to win another jackpot.
 Pretty sure he got his wish!